AirenSoft/OvenMediaEngine/.github/ISSUE_TEMPLATE/help.md

 ---

-Before calling for help, please carefully review the troubleshooting documentation in the manual. https://airensoft.gitbook.io/ovenmediaengine/troubleshooting
+Before asking for help, please read the troubleshooting section in the manual carefully. https://airensoft.gitbook.io/ovenmediaengine/troubleshooting

 Please fill out the form below to create an issue.
 Failure to follow the form may result in late responses or close issues.